Chapter 10. Installing on RHV

 - 16 GiB for each of the three compute machines

-- Record the amount of Max free Memory for scheduling new VMs for use later on.
+- Record the amount of Max free Memory for scheduling new virtual machines for use later on.

 Verify that the virtual network for installing OpenShift Container Platform has access to the RHV Manager’s REST API.
-From a virtual machine on this network, use a curl command with the RHV Manager’s REST API.
-Use the following format:
+From a virtual machine on this network, use curl to reach the RHV Manager’s REST API:

 $ curl -k -u <username>@<profile>:<password> \ 1 https://<engine-fqdn>/ovirt-engine/api 2